-Father Holtschneider became DePaul’s 11th president on July 1, 2004 and oversees a $564.1 million budget, 24,414 students and 973 full-time faculty on five Chicago campuses.
-He led DePaul through the successful completion of the 2006 and 2012 strategic plans and launched the current plan, “Vision 2018: Dedication to Excellence, Commitment to Community,
+Father Holtschneider became DePaul’s 11th president on July 1, 2004 and oversees a $550 million budget, 24,414 students and 973 full-time faculty on five Chicago campuses.
+He has led DePaul through two successful strategic plans.
+The current plan, “Vision 2018: Dedication to Excellence, Commitment to Community,

-” in September 2012.
-It is designed to enhance academic quality and educational innovation, deepen connections to the global city of Chicago, strengthen DePaul’s Catholic and Vincentian identity, foster diversity and inclusion and ensure the university’s financial strength.
+” was launched in September 2013 and is designed to enhance academic quality and educational innovation, deepen connections to the global city of Chicago, strengthen DePaul’s Catholic and Vincentian identity, foster diversity and inclusion and ensure the university’s financial strength.

-During Father Holtschneider’s tenure, the university developed its “Many Dreams, One Mission
+During Father Holtschneider’s tenure, the university developed and completed its “Many Dreams, One Mission"

 A Detroit native, he studied at Harvard University and received his doctorate in administration, planning and social policy in 1997 after writing a dissertation on the early history of financial aid in the United States.
-He has been a case researcher and writer for Harvard’s schools of Education, Medicine and Public Health.
 He earned a bachelor’s degree in mathematics from Niagara University in 1985, studied for the priesthood at Mary Immaculate Seminary in Northampton, Pa., and was ordained in 1989.

-Father Holtschneider’s leadership and expertise stem from a broad range of higher education experiences.
-He was an administrator with St. John’s University in Queens, NY, from 1996 to 1999, first as assistant dean of Notre Dame College and later as associate dean of the university’s College of Liberal Arts and Sciences.
+Father Holtschneider was an administrator with St. John’s University in Queens, N.Y., from 1996 to 1999, first as assistant dean of Notre Dame College and later as associate dean of the university’s College of Liberal Arts and Sciences.
 Concurrently, he served as an assistant professor of higher education in St. John’s Graduate School of Education.
-He gained a university-wide perspective as executive vice president and chief operating officer at Niagara University in Niagara Falls, NY, from 2000 to 2004, where he directed the university’s strategic planning efforts and daily operations.
+He served as executive vice president at his alma mater, Niagara University in Niagara Falls, N.Y., from 2000 to 2004, where he directed the university’s strategic planning efforts and daily operations.

-Adding research to experience, Father Holtschneider led two national studies examining trends in governance and leadership in American Catholic colleges and universities.
-He is the author of one book and numerous articles on US higher education and Catholic higher education, as well as a frequent consultant and speaker on these topics.
+Father Holtschneider led two national studies examining trends in governance and leadership in American Catholic colleges and universities.
+He is the author of one book and numerous articles on U.S. higher education and Catholic higher education, as well as a frequent consultant and speaker on these topics.

-Currently, he is a professor of education at DePaul and a faculty member in the Harvard Graduate School of Education’s Management Development Program, as well as Boston College’s Institute for Administrators in Catholic Higher Education.
+He is a professor of education at DePaul and a faculty member in the Harvard Graduate School of Education’s Management Development Program where, during the fall 2014 semester, he is serving as Visiting Scholar and President-in-Residence.
+He also is a faculty member at Boston College’s Institute for Administrators in Catholic Higher Education.